 Impact on payability

 Imprisonment impacts on payability rather than qualification so that a prisoner claiming a payment under SS(Admin)Act section 35 may be qualified in spite of being in gaol.
-In particular a prisoner may qualify for NSA because of unemployment or an activity test exemption.
-However NSA is NOT payable while in prison because of an exclusion period arising from imprisonment.
+In particular a prisoner may qualify for JSP because of unemployment or an activity test exemption.
+However JSP is NOT payable while in prison because of an exclusion period arising from imprisonment.

 Act reference: SS(Admin)Act section 35 Claims by persons in gaol etc., section 37(7) Grant of claim, Schedule 2 clause 4(3) Start day-early claim, Schedule 2 clause 5 Effect of exclusion period